-The letters of the Dyslexie font are designed by taking the different characteristics of dyslexia into consideration.
+The letters of the Dyslexie font are designed by taking the experience of dyslexia into consideration.

-The Dyslexie font is specially designed for people with dyslexia, in order to make reading easier – and more fun.
+The Dyslexie font is especially designed for people with dyslexia, in order to make reading easier – and more fun.
 During the design process, all basic typography rules and standards were ignored.
-Readability and specific characteristics of dyslexia are used as the guidelines for the design.
+Readability and specific characteristics of dyslexia were used as the guidelines for the design.

-The most common reading errors of dyslexia are swapping, mirroring, changing, turning and melting letters together.
-In the Dyslexie font, every letter is uniquely shaped, eliminating the common reading errors of dyslexia.
-The innovative font increases the ease of reading for people with dyslexia, meanwhile offering non-dyslectics some reading benefits as well.
+The most common reading errors of dyslexia are due to letter swapping, mirroring, changing, turning and melting letters together.
+In the Dyslexie font, every letter is individually shaped, eliminating the common reading errors of dyslexia.
+The innovative font increases the ease of reading for people with dyslexia, meanwhile offering non-dyslexic people some reading benefits as well.